PSAT Practice: How to Prepare and Why You Should

 What Does the PSAT Test?

-In the Heart of Algebra questions, expect to see a linear expression or an equation with one variable.
+On Algebra questions, expect to see a linear expression or an equation with one variable.
 You will also be asked to work with linear inequalities with one variable.
 You’ll build a linear function to show the relationship between two quantities.
 You’ll do similar work then with a variety of other equations, some of which may have two variables or include two linear variables.

-Problem Solving and Data Analysis will include an entirely different set of topics.
+Problem Solving and Data Analysis questions will include an entirely different set of topics.
 These include: ratios, rates, proportions, percentages, measurements, units, unit conversions, scatterplots, relationships between two variables linear versus exponential growth, two-way tables, making inferences from data and statistics (this might include mean, media, mode, range, and/or standard deviation), and evaluating data collection methods.
 Whew!

-Finally, Passport to Advanced Math will have questions about quadratic/exponential functions, equivalent expressions with rational exponents and radicals, showing algebraic equivalencies, quadratic equations, working with polynomial expressions, one-variable equations with radicals, systems of equations, simple rational expressions, parts of nonlinear expressions, the relationship between zeros and factors of polynomials, nonlinear relationships, function notation, and isolating a quantity of interest in an equation.
+Advanced Math will have questions about quadratic/exponential functions, equivalent expressions with rational exponents and radicals, showing algebraic equivalencies, quadratic equations, working with polynomial expressions, one-variable equations with radicals, systems of equations, simple rational expressions, parts of nonlinear expressions, the relationship between zeros and factors of polynomials, nonlinear relationships, function notation, and isolating a quantity of interest in an equation.

 How Is the PSAT Different from the SAT?